Kaesual/sour/README.md

 **2025-08-30 Updates made in this repository**

 - The build is now fully dockerized, completely in userspace.
-It can also generate a ready-to-host docker image `janhan/sour` with all assets that is also available here: https://hub.docker.com/r/janhan/sour
+It can also generate a ready-to-host docker image with all assets.
+The image is also available [here](https://hub.docker.com/r/janhan/sour), but it currently lacks the config file (see `scripts/run-serve-image` for how to do it).

 - Fixed an issue that prevented keyboard events from being picked up when running in iframes
 - Made hosting possible under a relative path when combined with a reverse nginx proxy + rewrite rule
 - And some more I probably forgot :D